-Declaring CS is easier than many other majors; the biggest task is choosing an advisor.
-Because the CS department lets students choose their own advisors, students have the opportunity to pick someone who will be helpful for their academic, professional, and personal interests.
+The CS department lets students choose their own advisors, so students have the opportunity to pick someone who will be helpful for their academic, professional, and personal interests.
 Your advisor can be any lecturer or non-courtesy faculty member.
 Once you have a potential advisor in mind, meet with them to ask if they will be your advisor.

 Many people put off declaring because they don't feel like they know who they want as an advisor.
 It's perfectly acceptable to declare early with an advisor (maybe a lecturer or a professor in a field you might be interested in) and then switch to another advisor later when you know more about your professional and academic interests.
 Changing advisors is very easy, so don't let this stop you from declaring.
 For more information about how to choose an advisor, see the choosing an advisor page and the list of faculty members available as advisors.

 - File a major declaration request on Axess.
 Go to Axess and click on "Declare Major/Minor".
 When presented with the option of choosing a major, choose CS.
 Put "no" when asked if you would like to pursue honors; the application for honors is a separate process at the end of your junior year.
 When you have finished this step, Axess should say that your major declaration is pending

 - Print and fill out a CS Declaration Form.